skip to main content

 Mobile hotspots

 Mobile hotspots are dedicated devices that give you a hotspot connection.
-They’re more expensive than phone hotspots, but they work a lot better for intensive hotspot use, connecting more devices and supporting faster speeds.
-You can also usually get more data for your buck from a standalone hotspot service plan than you could with a phone hotspot.
+They’re more expensive than phone hotspots, but they work a lot better for intensive hotspot use, connecting more devices, and supporting faster speeds.
+You can also usually get more data for your buck from a standalone hotspot service plan than you could with a smartphone hotspot.

 Best mobile hotspots